-- International Committee of Medical Journal Editors (ICMJE)2:"Uniform Requirements for Manuscripts Submitted to Biomedical Journals: Writing and Editing for Biomedical Publication"3; - World Association of Medical Editors (WAME)4: "Recommendations on Publication Ethics Policies for Medical Journals"5.
+- International Committee of Medical Journal Editors (ICMJE):"Recommendations for the Conduct, Editing, and Publication of Scholarly in Medical Journals"1; - World Association of Medical Editors (WAME): "Policies for Medical Journal Editors, prepared by the WAME Ethics and Policy Committee"2.

 Reports and information (about clinical studies etc.), which are published in such professional media are deemed not to be influenced by commercial interests.
-The editors of such professional media call attention, according to the requirements cited in footnotes 6 and 8, to the consistent distinction which must be made between editorial information and advertising, if indeed the media concerned allow any advertising.
+The editors of such professional media call attention, according to the requirements cited in footnote 3 and the Federal Act against